All Episodes

 Haven't heard that for the last five years, not for the drive-by media at any rate.

-We have regulations, we got bureaucratic layers that are hamstringing the mission.
+We've got bureaucratic layers that are hamstringing the mission.

 We've heard that from time to time, but usually a split screen with an ACLU representative contradicting it.

-Um so far the the coverage of the movie, The Path to 9-11, has been treated more as the path to the Clinton legacy.
+So far, the coverage of the movie, The Path to 9-11, has been treated more as the path to the Clinton legacy.

-Um if if there was one dramatic license, the entire project has been painted as a dramatic license.
+If there was one dramatic license, the entire project has been painted as a dramatic license.

 The whole thing is crazy.

-The whole none of it is uh uh believable.
+None of it is believable.

 Yet here's the bottom line.

-If the truth be told, if there's no controversial Sandy Burglar scene, if there were no other cherry pick scenes that brought on the wrath of Clinton and the rage of the left, you still would have seen actual footage of the real Bill Clinton as a leader ill-equipped to lead.
+If the truth be told, if there's no controversial Sandy Burglar scene, if there were no other cherry-pick scenes that brought on the wrath of Clinton and the rage of the left, you still would have seen actual footage of the real Bill Clinton as a leader ill-equipped to lead.

 We had none of the staged good times of Bill Clinton.